Polar-Tang/notes-backend/markdown/short_notes.js 1/react/usestate.md

 ```

 ### CalbackFN
-At the same time i could pass it a `Callback`, and the return value of the callbaqck will be utilized as the new state.
+At the same time i could pass it a `Callback`, and the return value of the callback will be utilized as the new state.
 Where the value of the callbkack is called `prevState` because is the previous state of the component

 ```jsx
 const [state, setState] = useState({